DSC-Capstone/dsc-capstone.github.io/assignments/projects/q2/poster-presentation.md

 # 🗺️ Poster and Presentation – Quarter 2 Project
 {:.no_toc}

-_last updated Tuesday, January 9th, 2024_
+_last updated Wednesday, February 21st, 2024_

 [🔙 to the main Quarter 2 Project page](../)